How to save a document

 Today, almost all programs support long file names, and the file name can contain any alphanumeric character and many special characters, except those shown below.
 It is a good idea to name the file as something that relates to the file.
 It's a good idea to put the current year in the file name, so you know at a glance when the document was created.

-So, if you want to name your file "Tax Information," consider naming it "Tax Information 2019," for example.
+So, to name your file "Tax Information," consider naming it "Tax Information 2019," for example.

 Tip